udayakumar-s/ej2-angular-docs/ej2-angular/accordion/how-to/load-accordion-with-data-source.md

 ---
 layout: post
 title: Load accordion with data source in Angular Accordion component | Syncfusion
-description: Learn here all about Load accordion with data source in Syncfusion ##Platform_Name## Accordion component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Load accordion with data source in Syncfusion Angular Accordion component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Load accordion with data source
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Load accordion with data source in Angular Accordion component